Phone-GWP-group

 The responsibility for correctly using the recycling symbols, including PAP 20, falls to you as the distributor of your goods.

-There are some distinctions between B2B (business to business) and B2C (business to consumer) packaging and the logo requirements for each.
+There are distinct differences between B2B (business-to-business) and B2C (business-to-consumer) packaging, as well as the logo requirements for each.

 For B2B packaging and applications, however, most countries accept marking and logos via the accompanying shipping documents.